Information for Parents

 In the event there is a change of address, work/personal phone number(s), or individuals designated as emergency contacts upon the emergency care card, please notify the office and/or complete a new card as soon as possible.
 If you have moved, you must complete a Change of Residency Form, which is available on the district website.

 If a family is moving, either within Cranston or to another school district, the office is to be notified ahead of time to ensure an effective transition between Oak Lawn and a child’s new school.
 When visiting your child’s new school, please complete a Release of Records form so all educational records may be sent to your child’s new school.
 Prior to your child’s last day at Oak Lawn, please return all school materials and/or school property.

 Report cards are disseminated for students in Grades K-5 at the end of each tri-semester.
 Report card envelopes are to be signed and returned the day after being sent home.

 If you choose to meet with your child’s teacher for a conferences, please call the office and leave a message or email your child’s teacher directly (see faculty listing for email addresses).
 Conferences can be scheduled at any time during the school year, preferably before or after school.

 Want To Get Involved?

 For the protection of all within our school community, all persons entering the school must do so via the office entrance.
 All visitors will be expected to sign-in/out and wear a visitor’s pass while within the building.
-All school volunteers must complete a Cranston Public School’s Volunteer Application and/or have a current (within one year) BCI check completed prior to working within the school community.
+All school volunteers must complete a yearly Cranston Public School’s Volunteer Application prior to working within the school community.
 Applications are available in the office.